John Harley (footballer)

-John Harley (also known as Juan Harley) (5 May 1886 – 15 May 1960) was a Uruguay international footballer of Scottish background.
+John Harley (also known as Juan Harley; 5 March 1886 – 15 May 1960) was a Uruguay international footballer of Scottish background.

 Early life

-Harley was born in Glasgow, Scotland in 1886.
+Harley was born in Glasgow, Scotland in 1886 and was raised in Cathcart.
 By 1906 he had become a railway engineer working in Springburn, near Glasgow.
 In that year he moved to South America to work on railways along the Río de la Plata.
 Initially he worked in Argentina where he worked for the Bahía Blanca and North Western Railway and the Buenos Aires Western Railway.

 On arriving in Uruguay in 1909 Harley worked for the Central Uruguay Railway.
 He worked for the railway for 37 years until his retirement.

 Playing career

 Club career

 In Argentina Harley played for Ferro Carril Oeste before being recruited by Uruguayan club Central Uruguay Railway Cricket Club (later Peñarol).
 Harley was spotted by C.U.R.C.C. when they played a friendly match against Ferro Carril Oeste in 1908.

 Harley played with C.U.R.C.C./Peñarol from 1909 until his retirement from football in 1920.
 He captained C.U.R.C.C./Peñarol for ten seasons.